SAP-samples/cloud-espm-cloud-native/README.md

 - Create a service instance of the Authorization and Trust Management service with `application` plan by running the command `cf create-service xsuaa application espm-xsuaa -c xs-security.json`.
 This instance is to be bound to Product Service, Sale Service and API Gateway

+>note: In case you are changing the xsappname in xs-security.json, Please update it in [xs-security-tax.json](https://github.com/SAP-samples/cloud-espm-cloud-native/blob/master/tax-service/xs-security-tax.json#L8) as well.
+This is because tax service authorizes only an app with the xsappname mentioned here.

 * Deploy Worker on to Cloud Foundry from the project root folder by running command `cf push <unique_id>-espm-worker` from CLI

 * Deploy Sale Service  on to Cloud Foundry from the project root folder by running command `cf push espm-sales-svc` from CLI.